westonkl/InterviewPrep/README.md

 - Queues use first-in, first-out (FIFO) (think of a pipe)

 How does a compiler work?

+Can you explain dynamic vs static typing and strong vs weak typing?

+Can you explain declarative vs imperative programming?

 What do you look for when reviewing code?
 - **B** ottlenecks